 - A Christmas carol is a song or a hymn whose lyrics are based on Christmas.
 Popular Christmas carols that have been sung over the ages and can still be heard every Christmas are ”Joy to the World”, ”Hark! the Herald Angels Sing”, and ” Silent Night”.

 - A Nativity Scene (or Play), is the special depiction of the events which lead up to and surrounded the birth of Jesus Christ.
 This forms an integral part of traditional Christmas celebrations all over the world, particularly in countries with large numbers of Christians.

 - A Nativity Scene comprises figures (real or artificial) depicting the infant Jesus, Mother Mary and Joseph.
 Other characters include Angels, Shepherds and farm animals, particularly sheep.
 They are usually positioned around baby Jesus’s crib or manger.
 An ox or donkey also figure in a Nativity Scene.

-- The sending and receiving of Christmas Cards or Holiday Cards as they are known in the United States, is an age old and inseparable part of Christmas.
+- The sending and receiving of Christmas Cards, Christmas Messages or Holiday Cards as they are known in the United States, is an age old and inseparable part of Christmas.
 The same are normally mailed out during the weeks preceding Christmas Day, December 25th, which is a Public Holiday the world over.

 - Who hasn’t heard of Santa Claus! the jolly, ever smiling, rotund red and white attired, bearded, overgrown elf who carries a sack stuffed with goodies…the mere mention of his name makes any child’s eyes light up with anticipatory glee.